Save it with your other tax-time documentation.

 If the "CORRECTED" box at the top of Form 1095-A is checked, that means MNsure has researched and corrected inaccurate enrollment information originally provided to you and to the IRS.
 You should use the information on the corrected form to file your tax return.

-If the "VOID" box at the top of Form 1095-A is checked, that means you should not have received a Form 1095-A because you did not have coverage under a private health plan for any month in 2016.
+If the "VOID" box at the top of Form 1095-A is checked, that may mean you should not have received a Form 1095-A because you did not have coverage under a private health plan for any month during the tax year.
 You are not eligible to claim the premium tax credit if you were not enrolled in a private health plan.
 Be sure you use this record when you complete and file your federal income tax return.

 You might need to file an amended federal and Minnesota income tax return if: